ACS Trenton Local Section Scholarship Award 2022

-The Trenton Section of the American Chemical Society is sponsoring one High School Scholarship ($3,000 max for the scholarship, over two years). $1,500 will be awarded in year one.
-There is the potential for a second year $1,500 renewal depending on funds, required continued pursuit of a degree in chemistry and maintaining good grades.
-Graduating students at public or private high schools within the boundaries of the Trenton local section, who plan to major in chemistry, biochemistry, chemical engineering, or chemical technology at a two or four-year college, qualify for these scholarships.
+The Trenton Section of the American Chemical Society (TrACS) is sponsoring one TrACS Executive Board High School Scholarship up to a maximum of $4000. $2,000 will be awarded in year one with the potential for a $2,000 renewal depending on funds, required continued pursuit of a degree in chemistry, and the maintenance of good grades during the freshmen year of undergraduate study.
+Graduating students at public or private high schools within the boundaries of the Trenton local section, who plan to major in chemistry, biochemistry, chemical engineering, or chemical/pharmaceutical technology at a two or four-year college, qualify for the scholarship.

-The Section also offers the Roeser Memorial Scholarship award ($5,000 max for the scholarship, over two years). $3,000 will be awarded in year one, with the potential for a $2000 renewal for one additional year.
-The application and renewal requirements are the same as described above with the following two restrictions: (1) the student must be graduating from a public high school and (2) must be planning, as a senior in high school, a career in pure or applied chemistry.
-An additional paragraph in the application describing pure or applied chemistry is also required (*see details below).
+The Section is also sponsoring the Roeser Memorial Scholarship award of up to a maximum of $5000, with $3000 being awarded in year one with the potential for a $2000 renewal in year two.
+The application and renewal requirements for the Roeser Memorial Scholarship are the same as those described above with the following two restrictions: (1) the student must be graduating from a public high school and (2) must be planning, as a senior in high school, a career in pure or applied chemistry.
+An additional paragraph in the application describing pure or applied chemistry is also required (*see details, below).

 Please note: only candidates attending a high school located within the Trenton ACS Local Section are eligible for either of these scholarships.
 You can determine if your high school is located within the Trenton ACS Local Section by entering your high school’s Zip/Postal Code and State at the following webpage: ACS Local Section Lookup.